Leave No Trace or Trash: Tips for Zero Waste Camping Trips

 When everything has been prepared beforehand, there should be minimal cleaning, but bring along some soap bars or refill a bottle with liquid detergent at your local bulk store to take along.

-Multipurpose soap bars and liquid soaps like castile soap are super handy as they can be used to wash so many different things - hands, dishes, laundry, fruit and vegetables etc.
+Multipurpose soap bars and liquid soaps like Castile soap (which can be found here in US/Canada and here in Australia) are super handy as they can be used to wash so many different things - hands, dishes, laundry, fruit and vegetables etc.

 Take cloth dish towels and napkins and rags instead of paper towels.
 Also take something like a drawstring bag to put the dirty ones in so you can take them home and wash them and reuse them.
 See above to learn how to DIY zero waste wet wipes!